NikitaVologdin/Tip-calculator-app/README.md

 ## Overview

 The tip calculator app has a layout for mobile and desktop versions.
 Uses css grid and flexbox.
 Shows success and error states via style on input.
 The app has client-side validation on inputs and displays an error message according to input validation failure.
 The app can display results up to 8 digit number.
 The reset button clears inputs and results.
+Added TypeScript.

 ### The challenge